berkemuftuoglu/berkemuftuoglu/README.md

 ## About me

 I'm Berke Muftuoglu and I am a student pursuing a Bachelor of Science in Computer Science.
-I will be graduating in 2023.
-You can find the few projects I did in my account.
+You can find a few projects I did in my account.
 I am looking foward to spend morre time on my personal prorjects and develop more interesting software in the future.
 Here are some facts about me:

 - 🇬🇧 Based in London, United Kingdom
 - 👨‍💻 I enjoy learning and coding in new languages